o19s/chorus-opensearch-edition/README.md

 docker compose up --build -d
 ```

-The quickstart script will launch OpenSearch, download and index the sample product data for the _ecommerce_ index:
+The quickstart script will launch OpenSearch, download and index the sample product data for the _ecommerce_ index, set up Search Relevance Workbench data and set up the sample Chorus users:

 ```
 ./quickstart.sh